Full Gospel Baptist Church Fellowship: Apostolic succession

-Within the Full Gospel Baptist Church Fellowship, its bishops claim apostolic succession through Bishop Morton's consecrator, the excommunicated Roman Catholic George Augustus Stallings.
+Within the Full Gospel Baptist Church Fellowship, its bishops have attempted to claim apostolic succession through one of Bishop Morton's consecrators—the excommunicated Roman Catholic George Augustus Stallings.
 Stallings consecrated Morton in March 1993.
 Relieved of religious duties within the Roman Catholic Church, the concept of "valid but illicit" ordinations guaranteed Stallings episcopacy and historic claims remaining valid to whoever recognized it as such.
-Apostolic succession though, according to Roman and Anglican churches however, effects the power and authority to administer the sacraments except for baptism and matrimony; and it pertains to continuity of the universal teaching, preaching, governing, ordination, and grace.
-Additionally, the Roman Catholic Church, considering the sacraments descending from Independent Catholics and Old Catholics as valid but illicit dependent upon the doctrine of ex opere operato, does not recognize the sacrament of holy orders for women into the presbyterate or episcopacy; thereby rendering women as invalidly ordained and consecrated through Roman Catholic succession; and the varying theological continuity amongst Baptists male bishops' claims to succession as disputed.
+Apostolic succession though, according to Roman and Anglican churches however, is more than the historic lineage or episcopacy; it effects the power and authority to administer the sacraments except for baptism and matrimony; and it pertains to continuity of the universal teaching, preaching, governing, ordination, and grace.
+The Roman Catholic Church, considering the sacraments descending from Independent Catholics and Old Catholics as valid but illicit dependent upon the doctrine of ex opere operato, does not recognize the sacrament of holy orders for women into the presbyterate or episcopacy; thereby rendering women as invalidly ordained and consecrated along with Full Gospel Baptists' lack of a sacrificial priesthood.